CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_gw_configurations_aws.html.markdown

 * `send_logs_to_backup_server` - Comma-separated list of Backup Log Servers names to which logs are sent if the Primary Log Servers are unavailable.
 * `send_alerts_to_server` - Comma-separated list of Alert Log Servers names to which alerts are sent.
+* `section_name` - Name of a rule section in the Access and NAT layers in the policy, where to insert the automatically generated rules.
+* `x_forwarded_for` - Enable XFF headers in HTTP / HTTPS requests.
+* `color` - Color of the gateways objects in SmartConsole.
+* `communication_with_servers_behind_nat` - Gateway behind NAT communications settings with the Check Point Servers(Management, Multi-Domain, Log Servers).